benoj/GitRepository/README.md

 ##Installation

-The package is installed on rubygems and can be installed using the following command line or adding the following line to your gemfile.
+The package is installed on rubygems and can be installed using the following command

     gem install 'git_repository'

+or adding the following to your Gemfile

+    gem 'git_repository'

 You will need to insert the following command in your project `require 'git_repository`
 ##Usage